 What are the effects of smoking?

 Smoking affects our lungs in more than one way.
 It also affects other organs in the body apart from the lungs, triggering increased acid production which could lead to peptic ulcer and stomach cancer.
+Vaping leads to damage of passageways in lungs because of the e liquid that’s present in them.
 There are also higher chances of myocardial infection, increased atherosclerosis and gangrene of lower tongue.
 Smoking leads to decreased mobility of sperms in men leading to infertility and decreased birth weight of baby when a women smokes while she is pregnant.

 How does smoking affect the lungs?

 Smoking causes decreased local immunity leading to infections and cancer.
 Cigarette smoke consists of more than 4,000 toxic molecules which are injurious to the epithelium.
 Few of these chemicals are carcinogens and lead to increased risk of lung cancer.

 The most common lung problems associated with smoking are chronic bronchitis, and Emphysema which is together called as Chronic Obstructive Pulmonary Disease.
 In chronic bronchitis, there is increased secretions in the respiratory tract which leads to excessive cough and sputum production.
 In Emphysema, the primary damage is at the level of alveoli (air exchange units of lungs) where their walls get damaged and effective area for exchange of gases is decreased.
 Chronic Obstructive Pulmonary Disease (COPD) is seen in prolonged smokers who are into this habit for the last 10 years.
 The damage caused to the lungs is permanent and cannot be reverted.

 When do people start showing symptoms of COPD?